- Internet and society

 Participants: Professor Peter John, Professor Helen Margetts, Dr Nir Vulkan, Lucy Bartlett, Ingrid Boxall, Tobias Escher, Scott A. Hale

 Oxford eXperimental Laboratory is undertaking laboratory-based experiments (eg information-seeking tasks) on networked computers in two disciplines: Economics (interactive decision making) and Political Science (evaluating government information online).

-Participants: Dr Mark Graham, Joshua Melville, Dr Steve New, David Sutcliffe
+Participants: Professor Mark Graham, Joshua Melville, Dr Steve New, David Sutcliffe

 Wikichains is a website that aims to encourage ethical consumption and transparency in commodity chains, by encouraging Internet users from around the world to upload text, images, sounds, and videos of any node on any commodity chain.

-Participants: Heather Ford, Dr Mark Graham, Scott A. Hale, Dr Bernie Hogan, Han-Teng Liao, Dr Taha Yasseri
+Participants: Heather Ford, Professor Mark Graham, Scott A. Hale, Dr Bernie Hogan, Han-Teng Liao, Dr Taha Yasseri

 This project brings together OII research fellows and doctoral students to shed light on the incorporation of new users and information into the Wikipedia community.

 Participants: Dr Monica Bulger, Professor Ralph Schroeder, Dr Greg Taylor

 The aim of this study is to identify key challenges to the realisation of benefits from big data in the UK economy, along with pathways to overcoming these challenges.

 Participants: Dr Monica Bulger, Professor Mark Graham, Scott A. Hale, Professor Helen Margetts, Joshua Melville